ramblingbarney/refactored-funicular/README.md

   * Clicking button 'Add Recipe'
   * The recipe description will appear on the 'get_recipes' page

+### Add Recipe Increase Total Time

+* As a user I want to add a recipe total time to cook in increments of 15 minutes.

+* Example acceptance criteria:
+  * Entering text into the input box Recipe Description
+  * Clicking button '+ 15 mins'
+  * The recipe Total Time will be 15 mins

+### Add Recipe Decrease Total Time

+* As a user I want to decrease the recipe total time to cook in increments of 15 minutes.

+* Example acceptance criteria:
+  * Entering text into the input box Recipe Description
+  * Clicking button '+ 15 mins'
+  * Clicking button '+ 15 mins'
+  * Clicking button '- 15 mins'
+  * The recipe Total Time will increase to 30 mins and then decrease to 15 mins

+### Add Recipe Total Time will be zero or more

+* As a user I want the total time to cook to be zero or greater and never negative.

+* Example acceptance criteria:
+  * Entering text into the input box Recipe Description
+  * Clicking button '+ 15 mins'
+  * Clicking button '+ 15 mins'
+  * Clicking button '- 15 mins'
+  * Clicking button '- 15 mins'
+  * Clicking button '- 15 mins'
+  * The recipe Total Time will increase to 30 mins and then decrease to 0 mins

 ### Show Recipe

 * As a user I want to click on the 'show' recipe link/button and be shown the full recipe (name, description, instructions and ingredients).